vargiuscuola/vs-bash-std-library/REFERENCE-main.md

 * 0 if process is successfully killed, 1 otherwise (not killed or not ended before the timeout period)

 ## env_PATH_append-item()

-Append the provided path to the `PATH` environment variable.

 ### Aliases